hans/hans.github.com/_posts/2016-10-07-situated-language-learning.md

 grounded, nonlinguistic goal.

 The environment is designed in particular to avoid **reifying** "language."
-I think it is dangerous to see language as some sort of unitary *thing* to be solved — as one of a few isolated tools in the toolbox of cognition that need to be picked up on the way to general artificial intelligence.
+I think it is misleading to see language as some sort of unitary *thing* to be solved — as just one of a few isolated tools in the toolbox of cognition that need to be picked up on the way to general artificial intelligence.

-[**Language is defined by its use.**][3] Language-enabled agents are not identified their language model perplexity or their part-of-speech tag confusion matrix, but by their ability to cooperate with other agents through language.
+[**Language is defined by its use.**][3] Language-enabled agents are not identified their next-word prediction perplexity or their part-of-speech tag confusion matrix, but by their ability to cooperate with other agents through language.
+We shouldn't expect the latter to magically emerge from hill-climbing on any of the former.

 As I'll show in my next post, it's within our reach to design simple environments that let us directly hill-climb on this objective of cooperation through language.